shannonmoeller/list-promise/README.md

 - `fn` `Function(item, i, items) : item` Map callback.

-Creates a new `ListPromise` for the results of calling a provided mapper function on every element in the list.
+Creates a new `ListPromise` for the results of mapping a list with a given map function.

 #### .filter(fn): ListPromise

 - `fn` `Function(item, i, items) : context` Filter callback.

-Creates a new `ListPromise` for the results of calling a provided reducer function on every element in the list.
+Creates a new `ListPromise` for the results of filtering a list with a given filter function.

 #### .reduce(fn, [initialValue]): ListPromise

 - `fn` `Function(context, item, i, items) : context` Reduce callback.
-- `initialValue` `*` Initial value to pass to the reducer.
-(Default: `undefined`)
+- `initialValue` `*` (default: `undefined`) Initial value to pass to the reducer.

-Creates a new `ListPromise` for the results of calling a provided reducer function on every element in the list.
+Creates a new `ListPromise` for the result of reducing a list with a given reducer function.
+If the reduction results in an array, that array may then be iterated.

 #### .resolve(list): ListPromise

-- `list` `Array<*|Promise<*>>` A list of items which may or may not be Promises.
+- `list` `Array|Promise<Array>` A list of items which may or may not be Promises.

 List manipulations happen using an internal pipeline.
 These pipelines may be pre-built and applied to lists later.